ARCHIVES:

 The impurity of politics always trumps the purity of intent.

-I think the idea behind the Constitution was this: We want to establish a Republic.
+I think the idea behind the Constitution was this: We, the framers, want to establish a Republic.
 Done right, a Republic will deliver the best government, the most sound administration of law.
 In doing that it produces security, tranquility, and the ability of the democratic citizens to flourish, to pursue their happiness, to engage in a meaningful life, thus, supporting the nature of the system and wanting it to continue.
-The enemies to this scheme were, (a) corruption which is in the nature of human beings who want power or want to hold onto power, (b) mob rule which is often expressed in the democratic people, (c) foreign intrigue that manipulates policy against the well being of the people.
+The enemies to this scheme were, (a) corruption which is in the nature of human beings who want power or want to hold onto power, (b) mob rule which is often expressed in the democratic people, (c) foreign intrigue that manipulates policy against the well-being of the people.

-In the places where this is apparently the case the thing works.
-But in places where there is no tranquility or pursuit of happiness you find disruption in the form of protest, crime, drug use, criticism, adoption of anti-philosophies like cults or ideological foes of the liberal democracy.
+In the places where this idea is apparently the case, the thing works.
+But in places where there is no tranquility or pursuit of happiness there is disruption in the form of protest, crime, drug use, criticism, adoption of anti-philosophies like cults or ideological foes of the liberal democracy.
 So the system has to respond, the system has to be aware and try to ameliorate the conditions that lead to the disruption.
-They have the right to organize and "petition the government for a redress of grievance" I think that was basically true in 1787 and its true today.
-There are some added qualities that have impact on the perception of the citizens, their sense of well-being, such as large scale capitalism, the full maturity of science and technology, instant communications to virtually everyone at all times, the consciousness of massive threats to humanity outside the boundaries of liberal democracy and/or the US.
-What is the relation from the one to the other?
-How does the person evolve from a member of the angry, alienated group to a free, liberal democratic citizen?
+The people have the right to organize and "petition the government for a redress of grievance."
+I think that was basically true in 1787 and it's true today.

 The large scale at which people perceive often breaks down the careful boundaries necessary for a self as well as a liberal democracy.
 The inhuman perception of the world is more apt to produce a feeling of nihilism that can translate into panic on the one hand and fierce will to power on the other.

 Know Thyself and then extend out in wider and wider circles.
 Don't try to grasp it all with one glance.
+That's what freedom and wisdom seem to counsel.

 Economy matters.
 The morale of the people matters.
 The suffering of people matters.